 RRS Program Overview

-The National Weather Service (NWS) is developing the Radiosonde Replacement System (RRS) to replace its antiquated Microcomputer Automatic Radio-theodolite (Micro-ART) system, which has been in operation since the late 1980s.
-The RRS is comprised of a new Global Positioning System (GPS) tracking antenna referred to as the telemetry receiving system or TRS, 1680 MHz GPS radiosondes, and a new NT-based workstation.
-In addition to the deployment of the RRS, a new surface weather observing system and precision digital barometers will be deployed at 102 locations from the Caribbean to Guam and from Alaska to Pago Pago, American Samoa in the Southern Hemisphere.
+The National Weather Service (NWS) developed the Radiosonde Replacement System (RRS) to replace its antiquated Microcomputer Automatic Radio-theodolite (Micro-ART) system, which was in operation since the late 1980s.
+The RRS is comprised of a new Global Positioning System (GPS) tracking antenna referred to as the telemetry receiving system or TRS, 1680 MHz GPS radiosondes, and a new PC workstation.
+In addition to the deployment of the RRS, a new surface weather observing system and precision digital barometers will be deployed at 92 locations from the Caribbean to Guam and from Alaska to Pago Pago, American Samoa in the Southern Hemisphere.

-The figure below delineates the RRS configuration as it will be deployed at NWS field sites.
-The basic system components include: the Telemetry Receiving System (TRS), interactive workstations where upper air data is collected, processed and World Meteorological Organization (WMO) TEMP messages are prepared and disseminated to the meteorological community and the public; The RRS communicates these products through an interface to the Advanced Weather Interactive Processing System (AWIPS) for transmission to the external community.
+The figure below delineates the RRS configuration at NWS field sites.
+The basic system components include: the Telemetry Receiving System (TRS) and an interactive workstation where upper air data is collected, processed and world meteorological Organization (WMO) TEMP messages are prepared and disseminated to data users.
+The RRS communicates these products through an interface to the NWS Advanced Weather Interactive Processing System (AWIPS) for transmission to the external data user community.

-To meet the continuing requirement of a broad base of users for atmospheric sounding data, the NWS will replace its entire current upper air network with RRS to:
+To meet the continuing requirement of a broad base of users for atmospheric sounding data, the NWS replaced its entire current upper air network with RRS to:

 Comply with Congressional direction to reduce the use of radio-frequency spectrum and implement the Federal Communications Commissions (FCCs) plan to vacate the 1670-1675 MHZ frequency band,